 Life certainly has its challenges, but little compares to the monumental task of healing from infidelity.
 As a marriage therapist for two decades, I’ve heard countless clients confess that the discovery of an affair was the lowest, darkest moment of their entire lives.
 And because affairs shatter trust, many seriously contemplate ending their marriages.

 However, it’s important to know that, no matter bleak things might seem, it’s possible to revitalize a marriage wounded by infidelity.
-It’s not easy— there are no quick-fix, one-size-fits-all solutions— but years of experience has taught me that there are definite patterns to what people in loving relationships do to bring their marriages back from the brink of disaster.
+It’s not easy —there are no quick-fix, one-size-fits-all solutions —but years of experience has taught me that there are definite patterns to what people in loving relationships do to bring their marriages back from the brink of disaster.

-Healing from infidelity involves teamwork; both spouses must be fully committed to the hard work of getting their marriages back on track.
-The unfaithful partner must be willing to end the affair and do whatever it takes to win back the trust of his or her spouse.
+Both spouses must be fully committed to the hard work of getting their marriages back on track.
+The unfaithful partner must be willing to end the affair.
+They must also do whatever it takes to win back the trust of his or her spouse.

-The betrayed spouse must be willing to find ways to manage overwhelming emotions so, as a couple, they can begin to sort out how the affair happened,and more importantly, what needs to change so that it never happens again.
+The betrayed spouse must be willing to find ways to manage overwhelming emotions so, as a couple, they can begin to sort out how the affair happened, and more importantly, what needs to change so that it never happens again.
 Although no two people, marriages or paths to recovery are identical, it’s helpful to know that healing typically happens in stages.

 Once there is closure on what actually happened there is typically a need to know why it happened.
 Betrayed spouses often believe that unless they get to the bottom of things, it could happen again.